kyleyhw/wordlebot/docs/solver.md

     *   `depth` (int): The remaining depth of the lookahead search.
 *   **Returns**: (float) The minimum expected number of additional guesses.
 *   **Implementation Details**:
     *   **Memoization**: Utilizes `self._expected_guesses_memo` to store and retrieve previously computed results for identical sets of possible solutions, preventing redundant calculations.
+The keys to this memoization dictionary are `frozenset` objects because they are hashable, unlike lists.
     *   **Base Cases**:
         *   If `current_possible_solutions_frozenset` is empty, returns 0 (should not occur in a solvable game).
         *   If `current_possible_solutions_frozenset` contains only one word, returns 1 (one more guess to get the word).